-The proposal for this phase of the project is to construct three multi-unit buildings as part of a retirement community living center.
+The proposal for this phase of the project is to construct two additional multi-unit buildings as part of a retirement community living center.
+Associated paving, utilities, and landscaping will be provided.

-The water quality treatment for this site is a wet pond located below the live storage in a combined wet/detention pond.
-These facilities are sized based on the WWHM as adopted by the City of Puyallup and developed by the Department of Ecology.
+The water quality treatment for this site is contained in an existing wet pond located below the live storage in a combined wet/detention pond.
+These facilities were sized based on the WWHM as adopted by the City of Puyallup and developed by the Department of Ecology.

-Construction activities will include critical area protection, site preparation, TESC installation, building construction, stormwater and utility appurtenance installation, and asphalt paving.
-The pervious areas of the site will consist of predominately wetland areas with native vegetation and grasses.
-There will also be areas of landscaping, lawn and a detention pond on site.
+Construction activities will include critical area protection as necessary, site preparation, TESC installation, building construction, utility appurtenance installation, and paving.
+The pervious areas of the site consist of predominately wetland areas with native vegetation and grasses.
+There will also be added areas of landscaping and lawn.
 The schedule and phasing of BMPs during construction is provided in Section 4.0.